julianosena/auditable/modules/itau-auditable-spring-boot-starter-mongo/README.md

 Please refer to the spring-boot-starter-data-mongodb [reference documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-nosql.html#boot-features-mongodb) for details on how to configure MongoDB.

-### Using Javers Spring Boot MongoDB starter settings
+### Using ItauAuditable Spring Boot MongoDB starter settings

-Sometimes it could be necessary to use a different MongoDB instance for persisting Javers data.
+Sometimes it could be necessary to use a different MongoDB instance for persisting ItauAuditable data.

-To use a dedicated instance of MongoDB, configure Javers as shown below:
+To use a dedicated instance of MongoDB, configure ItauAuditable as shown below:

 ```yaml
 javers: